George Adomian

-George Adomian (March 21, 1922 – June 17, 1996) was an American mathematician of Armenian descent who developed the Adomian decomposition method (ADM) for solving nonlinear differential equations, both ordinary and partial.
+George Adomian (March 21, 1922 – June 17, 1996) was an American mathematician, aerospace engineer, and academic of Armenian descent.
+He developed the Adomian decomposition method (ADM) for solving nonlinear differential equations, both ordinary and partial.
 The method is explained, among other places, in his book Solving Frontier Problems in Physics: The Decomposition Method (Kluwer, Dordrecht, 2004).

+He was educated at Cass Technical High School in Detroit.
+He earned a bachelor's of science at the University of Michigan and a PhD in physics from UCLA.

-He was a faculty member at the University of Georgia (UGA) from 1966 through 1989.
+He was a professor at Pennsylvania State University from 1964-66, and then was Chair of Applied Mathematics at the University of Georgia (UGA) from 1966 through 1989.
 While at UGA, he started the Center for Applied Mathematics.
-Adomian was also an aerospace engineer.